hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I am already dead, that's got to be it.

 Death, yet not for you.
-The man in black has said with a smirk at the Golgotha by the sea.
+The Man in Black has said with a smirk at the Golgotha by the sea.
 That horrible smirk, gods damn you!

 Thinking too much ahead is no good.
 I might as well just put an end to this journey.

-He draws his weapons and goes up.

 There is a bookcase full of books and a strange typing machine on a desk, with a piece of yellow paper and a writing in low speech. *Alone he was when he